staeff/tutorial_api_wrapper/README.md

 ## TMDb API

 We use the .env file to set the api key as environment variable.
-Found on github, shared this way on the project since it is not public:

-    TMDB_API_KEY=***REMOVED***